Introduction and Guide

 - You type into the Search box; either words at random or Exact Phrase (tick box) – part words are fine as long the phrase is consecutive.

-- A drop-down appears.
+- Results appears.

 The Browse and Select Search is far more accurate: It finds works under separate searches:

-Companies and Institutions;
+- Companies and Institutions

-Date of Artwork;
+- Date of Artwork

 Introduction.